What’s in This Article

 - Global X Airlines is a U.S.-based charter and supplemental airline operating Airbus A320 family aircraft out of Miami.

-- The airline is owned by Global Crossing Airlines Group Inc., a publicly traded company listed on Cboe Canada (ticker: JET) and the OTCQB market (ticker: JETMF).
+- Global Crossing Airlines Group Inc. owns the airline and trades publicly on Cboe Canada (ticker: JET) and the OTCQB market (ticker: JETMF).

 - Major shareholders include the parent company’s leadership team and institutional investors such as mutual funds and private equity firms.

-- Minority shareholders hold about 25% of shares and have equal voting rights to majority holders.
+- Minority shareholders hold about 25% of shares and carry equal voting rights to majority holders.

 Ownership Structure of Global X Airlines